English School Uniform: Late 19th Century

 American schoolwear during the late 19th century was similar English styles.
 American boys more commonly wore sailor suits, but not as much as in Germany.
 Norfolk suits were also common as were Eton collars, but not as much as in England.
 There were significant differences in American between urban and rural schools.
 Dress in rural schools was often work clothes.
 In many cases rural boys did not have a dress suit, thus overalls would be commonly worn.

-Related Links: Careful this will exit you from the Boys' Historical Clothing web site, but both sites are highly recommended
+Careful, clicking on these will exit you from the Boys' Historical Clothing web site, but several are highly recommended